mimuki/halley/README.md

 Boosted posts get filtered out, since they only show a link to the original post anyway.

+Content warnings that hide the post by default!
+To see the post, wait 5 seconds and it'll display the contents.

 Write posts & replies!

 Various other little tweaks per my personal preference